phaserjs/phaser/README.md

 ### Huge list of Phaser 3 Plugins

-Super community member RexRainbow has been publishing Phaser 3 content for years, building up an impressive catalogue in that time.
+Super community member RexRainbow has been publishing Phaser 3 content for years, building up an impressive catalog in that time.
 You'll find [loads of plugins](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/index.html#list-of-my-plugins), from UI controls such as text input boxes, to Firebase support, Finite State Machines and lots more.
 As well as the plugins there is also a comprehensive set of 'Notes' about Phaser 3, going into great detail about how the various systems work.
 It's an invaluable resource and well worth checking out at [https://rexrainbow.github.io](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/index.html)

 ### Create Your First Phaser 3 Example